Ladder99/ladder99/docs/page/customizing/create-setup.md

     l99 start base

-Ladder99 will first ask you to edit a `.env` file to set the initial passwords -
+Ladder99 will first ask you to edit a `.env` file to set the initial passwords.
+You can skip this command and start again to use default passwords -

     nano setups/<your-company-name>/.env